-- A. Approval of the program by the School Board shall be obtained. - B. Entry into the program shall be at the beginning of the final year of high school.
+- A. Approval of the program by the School Board shall be obtained. - B. Entry into the program shall be at the beginning of the final year of high school. - C. The student shall be accepted by an accredited community college or university after completion of two (2) full senior high school years and a minimum of ten (10) credits earned above grade 9.

-- college or university after completion of two (2) full senior high school years and a minimum of ten (10) credits earned above grade nine (9). - D. The student shall be excused from attendance for the third (3rd) senior high school year. - E. The student shall be awarded a diploma of graduation with his regular class or at a time convenient to the principal, provided that: - (1) The student shall have completed two (2) college semesters or the equivalent with a normal class load and maintained at least a "C" average or equivalent, or - (2) The student has earned sufficient college credits to fulfill graduation requirements as specified in 1(a), above, or - (3) The student's cumulative folder shall show adequate notations covering the work accomplished while in college. - (4) A study in Americanism vs. Communism shall have been taken as prescribed by Florida Statute, Section 233.064.
+- D. The student shall be excused from attendance for the third senior high school year. - E. The student shall be awarded a diploma of graduation with his regular class or at a time convenient to the principal, provided that: - (1) The student shall have completed two (2) college semesters or the equivalent with a normal class load, and maintained at least a "C" average or equivalent, or - (2) The student has earned sufficient college credits to fulfill graduation requirements as specified in Board Policy 6.3.1A, above, or - (3) The student's cumulative folder shall show adequate notations covering the work accomplished while in college; and - (4) A study in Americanism vs. Communism shall have been taken as prescribed by Florida Statute, Section 233.064.